farisachugthai/viconf/UltiSnips/README.rst

 After configuring ``g:UltiSnipsDirs`` and ``g:UltiSnipsDirectories`` as you would like, using the `UltiSnipsEdit` command should open the folder that your snippets are housed in.

+.. admonition:: &rtp and UltiSnips

+   If not configured properly, UltiSnips will recursively search through the entire ``runtimepath`` for directories named UltiSnips.

 Options